ArduPilot/ardupilot_wiki/dev/source/docs/git-branch.rst

 #. the new branch will be a copy of the current branch so ensure your :ref:`clone's <git-clone>` master branch is up-to-date with (aka :ref:`rebased on <git-rebase>`) `ArduPilot/master <https://github.com/ArduPilot/ardupilot>`__.
    If you have just :ref:`forked <git-fork>` and :ref:`cloned <git-clone>` your repo then it should already be up-to-date.

 #. decide on a branch name and create the new branch.
 The name is up to you but it can be helpful to choose a short descriptive name.
-The branch name used for this tutorial is "apm_git_tutorial".
+The branch name used for this tutorial is "ardupilot_git_tutorial".

    ::

-       git checkout -b apm_git_tutorial
+       git checkout -b ardupilot_git_tutorial

 #.
 Change some code.
 For this tutorial, open the
    **Tools/GIT_Test/GIT_Success.txt** in your preferred text editor,